sidhlee/django-postgresql-realestate/django_authentication.md

 ## Logging out

-The user logout should be done with POST request because if you use GET, the browser pre-fetch might make request to the logout link.
+The user logout should be done with POST request because if you use GET, the browser pre-fetch might try to make the request against the logout url.

 In Django, logging user out is as simple as calling a method: